Automatic Debiased Machine Learning of Causal and Structural Effects: Average Linear Effects and Orthogonal Moment Functions

-For expositional purposes, we first consider parameters that depend linearly on a conditional expectation.
-To describe such an object, let $W$ denote a data observation, and consider a subvector $(Y,X^{\prime})^{\prime}$ where $Y$ is a scalar outcome with finite second moment and $X$ is a covariate vector that takes values $x\in\mathcal{X}$, a Borel subset of $\mathbb{R}^{d}$.
-Denote the conditional expectation of $Y$ given $X$ as
+For expositional purposes, in this Section we first consider parameters that depend linearly on a single conditional expectation.
+To describe such an object, let $W$ denote a data observation, and consider a subvector $ (Y,X^{\prime})^{\prime}$ where $Y$ is a scalar outcome with finite second moment and $X$ is a covariate vector.
+Denote the conditional expectation of $ Y$ given $X\in\mathcal{X}$ as